peyronies disease

-Urolithiasis refers to the formation of stones (calculi) within the urinary tract, including the kidneys, ureters, bladder, and urethra.
-These stones can cause significant pain, urinary obstruction, and other complications if not treated properly.
+Urolithiasis refers to the formation of stones (calculi) within the urinary tract, including the kidneys, ureters, bladder, and urethra, which can cause significant pain, urinary obstruction, and other complications if not treated properly.

-Often described as sharp or cramping, typically starting in the back or side and radiating to the lower abdomen and groin (known as renal colic).
+The pain often comes in waves and can be very intense.
+Often described as sharp or cramping, painful kidney stones are typically felt in the back or side and radiating to the lower abdomen and groin (known as renal colic).

 Hematuria